InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_1.md

 }
 ```

-Basically, you would follow these OOP-like principles: the data would be protected and
+Basically, you would follow these OOP-like principles:

+* The data is protected
-tightly coupled with the means of manipulating it.
-When you are writing an ECS application,
+* The data and the means of manipulating it are together in a class

-the data and the manipulation means are loosely coupled.
-To such a degree that you don't
+When you are writing an ECS application, the data and the manipulation means
-even have them in the same place!
-Instead you have two large chunks: **storage** and **systems**.
+are loosely coupled.
+Instead of chunk you have two large chunks: **storage** and **systems**.

 ```cpp
 class Storage {